CryptoJones/blogpost/README.md

 See the blog at http://www.cryptospace.com

-To create a blog post, modify the blogpost.config.json file with the new post subject.
+To create a blog post, modify the blogpost.config.json file with the title, directory and HTML.

-Modify the template_incoming file with the post data.
+Title: The title of the blogpost

+Directory: The directory your html files are in

+HTML: What you want the new blogpost to say

 Do a 'dotnet run'